UWMadisonUcomm/devblog/_posts/2013-10-07-introducing-jekyll.markdown

   - `jekyll/`: this is a directory for posts categorized as "jekyll" (in this case, containing only the sample post "Welcome to Jekyll")
   - `index.html`: the fully generated index.html.

-- To see your site, go to File > Open in your browser, and select `_site/index.html` Your new Jekyll site should look like this:
+- To see your site, go to File > Open in your browser, and select `_site/index.html` Your new Jekyll site should look like this: [__ED NOTE:__ Opening a Jekyll site via the file system is problematic since the src references are root-level, so CSS does not load and links do not work.
+I think you need to just jump straight to having the user run jekyll serve]

 <img class="col-sm-12 img-responsive" src="/img/posts/2013-09-30-basic-jekyll/home.png" />